flyconnectome/Install_instructions/Anaconda3/Anaconda3_install.md

 	This will load the anaconda-navigator platform management (you should see a large green circle in the middle of your screen) Download the packages you need (e.g. Jupyter notebook, Jupyter lab, R, Spyder)

-1. Just open Jupyter notebook/ lab
+1. Just open Jupyter notebook/ lab by entering the following into the terminal.

  	`jupter notebook`